National Choreographers Initiative

-National Choreographers Initiative (NCI) is a non-profit dance organization based in Irvine, California, that promotes the development of choreographers from all over the United States in the professional ballet world.
+National Choreographers Initiative (NCI) is a nonprofit dance organization founded in 2004 and based in Irvine, California, that promotes the development of choreographers from all over the United States in the professional ballet world.

+History

 NCI hosts a three-week workshop with selected professional dancers, who have auditioned from various ballet companies throughout the United States.
 The choreographers each produce a work in progress, which are then showcased at the Irvine Barclay Theatre.
 These performances are open to the public and are held every year in late July.
 National Choreographers Initiative was founded in 2004 by Molly Lynch.
 The rehearsals and dancer accommodations are hosted by the Claire Trevor School of the Arts at the University of California, Irvine campus.

 Past dancers have been from companies such as: Boston Ballet, Nevada Ballet Theatre, BalletMet, Ballet Austin, Kansas City Ballet, and Hubbard Street Dance Chicago.

 10th anniversary celebrations

 In honor of NCI's 10th successful season, there were two performances at the Barclay Theatre in Irvine, California.
 NCI highlights will feature excerpts from works from the past decade on July 13, 2013, and NCI Discovery will showcase the work done by Fernandez, McCullough, McNamee, and Zahradnicek on July 27, 2013.